vishal-singh-baraiya/Research-Paze/Deep Learning /LLM/this is why llm hallucinates.md

 where $\text{err}_{iiv}$ is the binary classification error, $|V|$ and $|E|$ are valid and error example counts, and $\delta$ measures calibration error.

-However, this framework treats the underlying causes—statistical complexity, model limitations, and training incentives—as independent factors without exploring their fundamental relationship.
+However, this framework treats the underlying causes-statistical complexity, model limitations, and training incentives-as independent factors without exploring their fundamental relationship.

 ### 2.2 Overfitting and Memorization in Neural Networks